rpatel2550/hello-world/README.md

 # hello-world
 hello world

-The Earth has been inabited by aliens who disguise themselves as humans and walk among us.
+The Earth has been inhabited by aliens who disguise themselves as humans and walk among us.